-In another high-profile investigation published 2 weeks ago, four companies were taken to task by WorkSafe, when it investigated a fatal accident where a woman (taking samples of kiwifruit) rolled a quad bike into a drain and died.
+In another high-profile investigation published in 2018, four companies were taken to task by WorkSafe, when it investigated a fatal accident where a woman (taking samples of kiwifruit) rolled a quad bike into a drain and died.

 The points that came out of this were that all the four parties involved were investigated, and the depth of the investigation that was carried out by WorkSafe was intense and sweeping.

 A key part to the investigations was to identify:

 - the level of training that had taken place with the victim;